-Westar Institute—home of the Jesus Seminar—sponsors large-scale, collaborative research projects to examine questions about religion that matter.
+Westar Institute—home of the Jesus Seminar—sponsors both large and small-scale, collaborative research projects to examine questions about religion that matter.
 More than 200 scholars of religion, called Fellows, have participated in the Jesus Seminar and other Westar projects since 1985.
 A culture of collaboration, collegiality, and public outreach sets Westar apart from other academic societies.

 What was early Christianity really like, behind the New Testament?
 The Christianity Seminar reimagines how the movement that began around Jesus became Christian orthodoxy and the official religion of the Roman Empire.
 Learn more, and join the conversation at the next national meeting.